anilklc/PreferenceRobot/README.md

 # PreferenceRobot

-PreferenceRobot projesi, .NET Core ile ilgili yeni öğrenilen bilgilerin test edilip ileride kullanılması ve destek alınması amacını taşımaktadır.
-Projede öncelikle bir ASP.NET Core Web API kullanılmıştır.
-Bu API, çeşitli istemcilerle (web, mobil, masaüstü uygulamaları vb.) iletişim kurmak için kullanılır.
+The PreferenceRobot project aims to test newly acquired knowledge in .NET Core and utilize it for future use and support.
+Primarily, an ASP.NET Core Web API is used in the project.
+This API is used to communicate with various clients (web, mobile, desktop applications, etc.).

-## Kullanılan Teknolojiler
+## Technologies Used

-- **ASP.NET Core:** Web API'lerin hızlı ve verimli bir şekilde geliştirilmesini sağlayan bir framework.
-- **Web API:** HTTP protokolü üzerinden istemcilerle iletişim kurmak için kullanılan bir protokol.
-- **AutoMapper:** Nesne eşleme kütüphanesi.
-Nesneler arasında veri aktarımını kolaylaştırır.
-- **Identity:** Kimlik doğrulama ve yetkilendirme sistemleri için bir çerçeve.
+- **ASP.NET Core:** A framework that enables rapid and efficient development of Web APIs.
+- **Web API:** A protocol used to communicate with clients over the HTTP protocol.
+- **AutoMapper:** An object mapping library.
+Facilitates data transfer between objects.
+- **Identity:** A framework for authentication and authorization systems.
-- **JWT (JSON Web Token):** Kimlik doğrulama ve yetkilendirme süreçlerinde kullanılan bir standart.
+- **JWT (JSON Web Token):** A standard used in the authentication and authorization processes.
-- **CQRS (Command Query Responsibility Segregation):** Komut sorgu sorumluluğu ayrımı, yazma ve okuma işlemlerini ayrı işlemeler olarak ele almayı sağlayan bir tasarım deseni.
-- **Onion Architecture:** Katmanlı mimari yaklaşımı.
-Kodun katmanlara ayrılmasını ve bağımlılıkların tersine çevrilmesini sağlar.
+- **CQRS (Command Query Responsibility Segregation):** A design pattern that separates write and read operations into separate operations.
+- **Onion Architecture:** Layered architectural approach.
+It allows the code to be divided into layers and reverses dependencies.
-- **Mail Service:** E-posta gönderimi için kullanılan bir hizmet.
+- **Mail Service:** A service used for sending emails.
-- **Logger (Seq ile):** Loglama işlevselliği sağlayan bir kütüphane.
-Logların daha detaylı bir şekilde görüntülenmesi için Seq kullanılmaktadır.
+- **Logger (with Seq):** A library that provides logging functionality.
+Seq is used for more detailed viewing of logs.
-- **Veritabanı (MS SQL Server):** İlişkisel veritabanı yönetim sistemi.
+- **Database (MS SQL Server):** A relational database management system.

-## Gereksinimler
+## Requirements

-- .NET Core SDK'sının yüklü olması gereklidir.
+- .NET Core SDK must be installed.
-- Bir IDE (Visual Studio, Visual Studio Code) veya tercih ettiğiniz bir metin düzenleyici.
+- An IDE (Visual Studio, Visual Studio Code) or a preferred text editor.
-- MS SQL Server veritabanı sunucusuna erişim.
+- Access to MS SQL Server database server.

+## License
+MIT